JadiusCaesar67/simple-chat-app/README.md

     * Open Terminal and navigate to the server directory.
     * Type `npm install` to install the dependencies automatically.

-4. Create an environment variable in the server folder -Create a new file named `.env`
+4. Create an environment variable in the server folder.
+    - Create a new file named `.env`
-    -Inside the '.env' file, input:
+    - Inside the '.env' file, input:
     ```
     PORT=8000
     MONGO_URI=<insert the link from the connection string of your MongoDB account>